 Go Further With Global Affairs At Rice

-Co-sponsored by the Baker Institute for Public Policy and Rice’s School of Social Sciences, this two-year professional master’s program helps you connect rigorous academic training with real-world exposure, so you can turn your interest in global affairs into a career with impact.
+Co-sponsored by the James A. Baker III Institute for Public Policy and Rice’s School of Social Sciences, this two-year professional master’s program helps you connect rigorous academic training with real-world exposure, so you can turn your interest in global affairs into a career with impact.

 Build Your Global Affairs Background